30-sec summary:

 - Action Plan: This document breaks down a goal into tasks, allocates resources, sets deadlines, and prioritizes.

-- To-do List: It’s just a list of things that need to be done, with no breakdown of resources, timelines, or priorities.
+- To-do List: A list of things that need to be done, with no breakdown of resources, timelines, or priorities.

 - Key Difference: Action plans are comprehensive and strategic, while to-do lists are basic and lack the depth and structure of plans.